 - Type II - fracture of the proximal ulna with posterior or posterolateral dislocation of the radial head (15%).

 - Type III - fracture of the ulnar metaphysis with lateral or anterolateral dislocation of the radial head (20%).

 - Type IV - fracture of both the radius and ulna at their proximal third with anterior dislocation of the radial head (5%).

 - Mechanism of injury: usually caused by a fall on to an outstretched, extended and pronated elbow, or by a direct blow.

 - Presentation: acute, severe pain and swelling in the forearm and elbow.
 Damage may occur to the posterior interosseous nerve.
-Attribution: Jane Agnes (own work), via Wikimedia Commons
+By Jane Agnes (own work), via Wikimedia Commons

 - Investigation: X-ray the entire length of the radius and ulna, including the wrist and elbow - AP and lateral views are usually sufficient but there may be a need for radiocapitellar views.

 - Management: in adults, immobilise the joint in a splint and refer for open reduction and internal fixation.
 Most paediatric Monteggia's fractures are treated closed.

 Complications of forearm fractures

 See the general separate Complications from Fractures article.